IV SEDATION IN HAMILTON

 - Signs of panic

 Even just going to a general cleaning appointment can be difficult for patients and it can affect patients of all ages.
-This is why more and more dental offices are offering sleep dentistry, whether that be through nitrous oxide (also known as laughing gas), oral sedation (done with medications that are taken one hour before the procedure), or conscious sedation, also known as IV sedation.
+This is why more and more specialized dental clinic in Hamilton are offering sleep dentistry, whether that be through nitrous oxide (also known as laughing gas), oral sedation (done with medications that are taken one hour before the procedure), or conscious sedation, also known as IV sedation.

 What Is IV Sedation?

 IV sedation is accomplished by applying the sedation drug through intravenous in a vein.
 It puts you in a semi-awake state, where you'll be closely monitored by an anesthesiologist while dental work proceeds.
 You won't feel anything and you'll still be able to answer questions.
 Our anesthesiologist can also adjust the amount of dental sedation you receive at any point in time to ensure you're even more comfortable.
 This is unlike general anesthesia where you're completely asleep and will only wake up after the effects have worn off.
 After IV sedation is removed from your vein, you should feel back to normal in no time, but we strongly recommend having someone with you to drive you home.
 You'll have little to no recollections of the procedure afterward.

 Is IV Sedation Dangerous?